brilliantlabsAR/docs/micropython/micropython.md

 ---
 title: MicroPython
-description: A guide on how to use MicroPython to drive your Monocle hardware.
+description: A guide on how to use MicroPython on your Monocle AR device.
-image: /images/monocle-micropython.png
+image: /micropython/images/monocle-micropython.png
 nav_order: 3
-has_children: true
 ---

 # MicroPython API
+{: .no_toc }

 ---